MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-data-analytics/includes/4-visualize-data.md

 Visually inspecting a dataset is not the easiest way to uncover patterns and relationships in your data, and the bigger the dataset, the slower the task.
-Data can quickly be converted into an easy-to-understand visualization, such as a bar chart or a graph, that brings your data to life.
+Data can quickly be converted into an easy-to-understand visualization, such as a bar chart or a graph that brings your data to life.

 Common visualizations include: